sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/0300 - metrics.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/dashboard_coverage_1.png)

 In the preceding screenshot, get more information about a score by viewing the extraction.
 View the extraction by clicking the extraction date in the **Recent extractions** column, downloading the Excel file, or retrieving the extraction details by its ID using the [Sensible API](ref:retrieving-results).
-For example, in the preceding screenshot, you can click the `Sept 25, 2023, 7:30 PM` extraction in the SenseML editor to count the extracted fields and confirm that the score of `61.1%` means that 33 of 54 total fields output were valid and non-null.
+For example, in the preceding screenshot, you can click the `Sept 25, 2023, 7:30 PM` extraction in the SenseML editor to count the extracted fields and find that the score of `61.1%` means that 33 of 54 total fields output were valid and non-null.